TiKeil/Trust-region-TSRBLOD-code/README.md

 mpirun python minimal_test.py
 ```

-If this works fine (with a summary of some methods in the end), your setup is working well.
+If this works fine (with a summary of methods in the end), your setup is working well.

 Moreover, we provide further information
 on how to reconstruct the figures and tables from the paper.